 The battery timing is greater than both G930 and ASTRO A50 and it weighs just 0.85 pounds which is close to the Logitech G533.
 As a whole, it is an outstanding headset which is well in range despite its fragile built.

 7. Skullcandy PLYR 1 [Affordable Wireless Headphones]

 What makes it even catchier is the affordability.
-It only costs $65 which is lower than most of the wireless options out there.
 The design seems to be inspired by the military because it is characterized by sturdy built and sharp elements.